jahv/angular7/README.md

     > **npm audit fix --force**

+- ng generate component [component-name] : Creates a new component, creates the directpry inside src/app, creates the css, html, spec.ts and ts files with a template ready to use and update the `app.module.ts` to include the new component
+    > ng g c [component-name] : shortcut

 ## Adding bootstrap (or other libraries)

 - npm install --save bootstrap : Adding bootstrap to the project
 - Update `angular.json` to add the dependency